CLI commands

 things-js restore <file_path>

-Restore the ThingsJS JSON snapshot file located at <file_path> and write the restored source code to stdout.
+Restore the ThingsJS JSON snapshot file located at

 Options:

-• [-s <save_path> | --save <save_path>] - File path to optionally save instrumented code
+-s <save_path>|--save <save_path>] - File path to optionally save instrumented code - [

-• [-d | --debug] - set debug flag to true
+-d|--debug] - set debug flag to true

 Example: